digital-culture-seminar/kfresi1-poetry-generator/README.md

 ## Artist Statement

+Art is a major part of my life.
+It provides an escape and a way of understanding myself and the world around me.
+I find a new piece of myself with every work I create.
+Every time the pen touches the paper, the brush touches the canvas, or the needle touches the fabric a journey is begun, the wandering starts.
+So much of life is about control, restraint and reason.
+Art is about freedom, exploration and wandering.

+As an artist I have always been drawn to nature for inspiration in my work.
 I have a strong interest in the natural world and the colors and forms found therein.
-This is often the inspiration for my art and design work.
-This will be the inspiration for the poem in this class.
-As I began brainstorming for material to write a poem I began to pull ideas from the forest.
-I want my poem to describe the feeling of a forest in late spring.
+The woods and the beach are where I find peace and this is a powerful driving force in my art and design work.
+This will once again be the inspiration for my creative journey through this class.
+As I began brainstorming for material to write a poem I looked once again to the forest.
+The intent of my poem is to describe the feeling of a lush forest in late spring.
+The words are chosen to describe the colors, temperature, lighting, and feeling of a forest and are combined to describe a wandering journey through the forest.

-In order to achieve this I plan to accumulate a group of nouns, verbs, adjectives and adverbs of create a poem describing the feeling the.
-I will focus on words that describe the temperature, lighting, foliage, and color.
- The intent is that these will words will combine to create a feeling and environment of the natural world.